 This article contains all the most important information about branched-chain amino acids and their benefits.

 BCAAs consist of three essential amino acids:

-These amino acids are grouped together because they are the only three amino acid to have a chain that branches off to one side.
+These amino acids are grouped together because they are the only three amino acids to have a chain that branches off to one side.

-Bottom Line: The three BCAAs are leucine, isoleucine and valine.
+The three BCAAs are leucine, isoleucine, and valine.
 All have a branched molecular structure and are considered essential to the human body.